Shared decision-making for people with heart valve disease

 What we’ve achieved

-The Global Heart Hub commissioned HPP to lead on the research and writing of a patient guide to shared decision-making in heart valve disease.
+In 2022, GHH commissioned HPP to lead on the research and writing of a patient guide to shared decision-making in heart valve disease.
 Working with an Advisory Board comprising clinical and patient experts, we drafted a full patient guide and a one-page supporting summary, which people with heart valve disease can print and take with them to medical appointments.

+The patient guide is based around key stages in the patient journey, from diagnosis to heart valve repair or replacement.
+It contains a shared decision-making checklist to help guide conversations with healthcare professionals.
 This guide seeks to empower people with heart valve disease to express their goals and treatment preferences to their care team.
 It does not seek to replicate or replace established clinical guidelines for the management of valvular heart disease.

 Key partners and stakeholders